-Rider University RIDER UNIV RIDER UNIVERSITY SCHOOL PSYCHOLOGY ALUMNI SURVEY to enter the pro plete and return this que evaluation in order to assess the extent to which we are preparing candidates estionnaire as soon as possible.
-Your responses will be compiled in Year of gradua tion: RIDER UNI VERSITY ALUMNI SURVEY Please list any grant applications yo ou have made, indicated d if funded, and date of application: Domains of So chool Psychology Tr raining and Practice - u rate your training a reas that need further chool Psychology Program in the following areas?
-Please include both Domain 1: Data based decision n making and account tability. ☐ Target ☐ Adequate ☐ Unsatisfactory Comments:
+Rider University RIDER UNIVERSITY SCHOOL PSYCHOLOGY ALUMNI SURVEY The School Psychology Program is conducting a program evaluation in order to assess the extent to which we are preparing candidates of enter the profession.
+Please complete and return this questionnaire as soon as possible.
+Your responses will be compiled in ummary form with other respondents.
+Year of graduation: RIDER UNIVERSITY ALUMNI SURVEY Please list any grant applications you have made, indicated if funded, and date of application: Domains of School Psychology Training and Practice How would you rate your training at Rider University's School Psychology Program in the following areas?
+Please include both trengths and areas that need further work.
+Domain 1: Data based decision making and accountability. ☐ Target ☐ Adequate ☐ Unsatisfactory Comments: